Mukenia-Mark/Runinga/README.md

 ## Technologies Used:

-HTML
-JavaScript
-CSS
+HTML, JavaScript, and CSS

 ## Dependancies:

-Bootleg
-JQuery
+Bootleg and JQuery

 ## License: